-A bespoke programme of support aimed at working with Advocates to draw up a coherent and long-term departmental action plan targeted on the needs of students and teachers and to work together in enacting the plan.
+This is a bespoke programme of support with the key aim of working with the Advocates to support them in drawing up a coherent and long-term departmental action plan targeted on the needs of students and teachers, and to work together in enacting the elements of the plan.

-There are three days of support for each school.
-Mastery Specialists will:
+There will be three days of support for each school.
+These could include:

-- Support Advocates to draw up and/or refine a departmental action plan based on the needs of teachers and students
+- Mastery Specialists supporting the Advocates to draw up and/or refine a departmental action which is based on the needs of teachers and students

-- Support Advocates to enable them to run professional development sessions for their department colleagues related to the development plan
+- Mastery Specialists supporting the Advocates to enable them to run professional development sessions for their departmental colleagues related to aspects of the development plan

-- Lead joint planning of lessons, sequences of lessons or units of work
+- joint planning of individual lessons, sequences of lessons or longer units of work

-- Help Advocates to support other departmental members as appropriate
+- Mastery Specialists helping Advocates to support other departmental members as appropriate

-- Work with Advocates to develop schemes of work and other departmental systems to enable a full teaching for mastery approach.
+- Mastery Specialists working alongside Advocates to develop schemes of work and other departmental systems and structures to allow for a full teaching for mastery approach.

 What will you learn?

 Participants and their schools will: